-4.3 Environmental and social risks
+4.3 Climate-related risks and opportunities and social risks

-The Group is committed to minimising adverse environmental impacts while continuing to meet customer expectations of quality and service.
+The Group has identified priority climate-related risks and opportunities facing the business and its wider industry, and has a governance framework to support strategic oversight of those risks, while continuing to meet customer expectations.
 The Group has a range of operations across Australia that, by their nature, have the potential to affect the environment, such as energy and water usage, or waste disposal.